lvu237it/wedding-photos-album/README.md

 * $ cd <project_dir>
 * $ npm run dev / yarn dev

+# Note for Build and Deploy with CI/CD by firebase hosting

+* CLI:

+**firebase login**
+**firebase init** - select "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" option, then config by your own option, with CI/CD
+**firebase deploy** - can be used if you want to deploy manually

+* Important:

+**Config vite.config.js** - to avoid 'Error: [vite]: Rollup failed to resolve import "/firebase-config.js" from "/home/runner/work/.../index.html"'

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.